Reports

 The Pegasus Gateway API handles all user authorizations and scheduling, allowing the job-engines to

-focus on the reporting logic, in whichever enviroment they choose.
+focus on the reporting logic, in whichever environment they choose.

 Required endpoints